kablondino/Graduation_Project/My_Notes/Bifurcation_thesis.md

 ### 6.A Appendix: Radial Currents

-+ A changing electric field in time causes the generation of a **neoclasicall polarisation current**:
++ A changing electric field in time causes the generation of a **neoclassical polarization current**:
 	$$J_{pol} \,=\, \frac{\rho c^2}{B_{\theta}} \frac{\partial E_r}{\partial t}$$

 + There are 3 types of viscosities driving current: